openaustralia/theyvoteforyou/app/views/policies/_new_policy_intro.md

 Here you have to name and describe the policy.
 Afterwards, you will be able to select which votes support the policy.
 The new policy can represent anything you like.
-Some examples:

-* Equal laws for heterosexuals and homosexuals.
-* For offshore processing of arrivals by boat.
-* Pro-nuclear power.

 All policies are public.
 Just because you made a policy does not mean you own it.
 Anybody can edit it.
 Although everyone will by no